 A quorum of stockholders is necessary to hold a valid meeting.
 A quorum will be present if stockholders holding at least a majority of the outstanding shares entitled to vote are present at the Annual Meeting in person, by remote communication, if applicable, or represented by proxy.
-On the record date, there were 13,685,118 shares outstanding and entitled to vote.
-Thus, the holders of 6,842,560 shares must be present in person, by remote communication, if applicable, or represented by proxy at the Annual Meeting to have a quorum.

-Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote in person at the Annual Meeting.
+Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote at the Annual Meeting.
 Abstentions and broker non-votes will be counted towards the quorum requirement.
 If there is no quorum, the chairman of the Annual Meeting or the holders of a majority of shares present at the Annual Meeting in person or represented by proxy may adjourn the Annual Meeting to another date.